-I don’t really remember much about the parsnip, I think I was too busy eating and forgetting that I was actually supposed to remember details – but I vaguely recall my appreciation of it.
+I don’t really remember much about the parsnip at The Flask, I think I was too busy eating and forgetting that I was actually supposed to remember details – but I vaguely recall my appreciation of it.

 There was a small collection of shredded sprouts – much more al dente than I’d prefer, I just didn’t get a feeling of enjoyment from them.
 They might even have been raw, or close to.

 The cauliflower cheese was decent enough.
 Two sharing pots arrived, one with an upper crust and one without.
 I didn’t detect any cheese, let alone the advertised chestnut – as it often is at restaurants, cauliflower cheese was more cauliflower cream – though in this case, cauliflower creamy mush as the cauliflower had been boiled/steamed/whatevered for longer than it takes to hear Donald Trump say something that isn’t a lie during a press conference.